Nature Emergency UK

 Nature emergency

-Wirral Borough Council has not declared a nature emergency.
+Wirral Borough Council declared a nature emergency in 2024.

 Evidence-based action plan